The Business of Menopause

 10. Low executive function 70%

 Having one of these conditions is miserable enough but most women experience all of these to various degrees in menopause.
 Women who experience these conditions do not feel good mentally or physically which significantly reduces their quality of life.
 They have a difficult time in society, with their families, and in their work lives.
 It is not easy to be a productive woman, employee, or loving wife and mother if you feel cruddy most of the time.
-The conventional medicine approach to addressing these conditions is to manage the symptoms by way of prescribing drugs and low-dose hormone treatments, sell devices and supplements, and performing surgeries and procedures.
+The conventional medicine approach to addressing these conditions is to manage the symptoms by way of prescribing drugs and low-dose hormone treatments, selling devices and supplements, and performing surgeries and procedures.

 What is menopause?

-Many women believe that menopause is something a woman is in or something she goes through, or a condition she has to experience.
+Many women believe that menopause is something a woman is in something she goes through, or a condition she has to experience.
 But in reality, it is one date in time, an anniversary of not having a menstrual period bleed for 12 consecutive months.
 Any time beyond this anniversary is considered post-menopause of which there are four stages.

 Menopause, a condition or a side effect?